ibm-cloud-docs/power-iaas-cli-plugin/power-iaas-cli-v1.md

                                           If --storage-pool is provided then --affinity-policy cannot be specified.
   -t, --storage-tier string               Tier of the disk storage (use "ibmcloud pi storage-tiers" to see available tiers in the targeted region).
                                           Default to tier3 if not provided.
+      --user-tags strings                 Comma separated list of user tags to be attached to the imported image.
 ```

 ---